dnikolovv/bar-event-sourcing/README.md

 The chain itself contains all of the business validations such as checking whether the tab is closed, checking whether you're not serving beverages that haven't been ordered, etc.

+> Note that the Either monad in this case is called `Option`.

 Example:

 ```csharp